 Via Portuense, the large road with very little traffic and few

-buildings outside Porta Portese (in orange in the map) became on Sundays an open air market immediately after World War II.
+buildings outside Porta Portese (in orange in the map) became a Sunday open air market immediately after World War II.

 The area was easily reachable by everybody using the Circle Line tramway; the effects of